Arunabh17oo/Evalo./README.md

   - 🏛️ **Teacher ("The Architecture")**: A structured, analytical grid with golden accents, representing control and oversight.
 - **Glassmorphic UI**: Breathtaking interface with real-time blur effects, smooth gradients, and **Framer Motion** animations.
 - **Premium Typography**: Typographically verified with the **Outfit** font family for a modern, clean aesthetic.
+- **Light & Dark Mode Parity**: Fully optimized backgrounds and component themes that ensure 100% legibility and premium aesthetics in both light and dark environments.
-- **Smart Notifications**: Intelligent toast system with deduplication and animated entry/exits.
+- **Smart Notifications**: Intelligent toast system with animated entry/exits and "Copy-to-Clipboard" shortcuts for all test join codes.

 ### 📊 Analytics & Reporting
 - **Question-wise Analysis**: Every answer receives deep AI feedback, helping students understand *why* they scored what they did.